-ture involves the placement of a small needle into an acupuncture point with mechanical agitation of the needle by hand motion.
+Modern acupuncture is commonly carried out in one of two fashions.
+The more traditional form of acupuncture involves the placement of a small needle into an acupuncture point with mechanical agitation of the needle by hand motion.
 More recently, acupuncturists have introduced the use of small, portable electrical stimulators connected to the needles to provide continuous stimulation.
 This latter technique is sometimes referred to as subcutaneous electrical stimulation (SES) to distinguish it from transcutaneous or percutaneous electrical stimulation via surface electrodes (TNS or TENS).
-5.6.8,10,27,49

-The relative efficacies of these forms of stimulation on the peripheral nerve or on local skin points in relieving pain of diverse causes have been well documented, 34,38-40,45,46 and since 1974 transcutaneous neural stimulation has been one of the standard modalities of physical treatment in this Rehabilitation Clinic's Physiotherapy Department.
-14
+The relative efficacies of these forms of stimulation on the peripheral nerve or on local skin points in relieving pain of diverse causes have been well documented, ^{34,38,40,45,46} and since 1974 transcutaneous neural stimulation has been one of the standard modalities of physical treatment in this Rehabilitation Clinic's Physiotherapy Department.